axil/blog/content/software/excel.rst

   - `enter` to go to the "start" of next line (to the column you originally started with, that is where you pressed `tab` or `enter` for the first time [*]_),
   - `shift`\ +\ `enter` to move up

+The described "tabular mode" is an alternative to using arrow keys.
+If you press an arrow key you switch out of the "mode" and the "first column" is reset to the current position.

+* press `f2` to edit existing data in the cell

+* `alt`\ +\ `enter` inserts linebreak in the cell

 .. [*] the position is reset to the current cell if arrows are used for naviation

 .. image:: img/Image-1a-blog.png
   :alt: enter and tab
   :class: centered-image

-This "mode" is an alternative to using arrow keys.
-If you press an arrow key you switch out of the "mode" and the "first column" is reset to the current position.

 Moving around
 -------------